bparanj/crystal/electronics/components/resistor.md

 - **Restricting current is crucial for component protection, circuit stability, and safety**.
 - **Use resistors, current regulators, proper design, and protective devices** to ensure current remains within safe limits.

-By carefully designing circuits and incorporating components that regulate current, you can ensure the longevity and reliability of your electronic devices.
+By designing circuits that incorporate components to regulate current, you can ensure the longevity and reliability of your electronic devices.

 ### Why Do Circuits Have Different Current Requirements for Different Components?